Nov 30, 2022

 Mrs. Job wants him to give up and die.
 His so-called ‘comforters’ want him to acknowledge his sins and beg God for forgiveness.
 But Job has other ideas.
 He won’t give up, and he won’t plead guilty to crimes he did not commit.
 He’s a superhero, remember?

-So, Job decides to take God to court!
-In your catalog of superheroes.
-Who else has the chutzpah to do such a thing?
+In your catalog of superheroes, who else has the chutzpah to do such a thing?

 Using an ancient Middle Eastern legal formula, Job summons God, and much to everyone’s surprise (except Job’s) God complies with Job’s summons; he appears.

 At that time, the cornerstone of the law was God’s covenant with his people.
 Today we would call such a covenant a contract or even a constitution.
 God authored the covenant and Job expects him to follow it…and he does.

 From here on, Job’s comforters sit in stunned silence.
 What manner of man is this that even God obeys him?
 But God is not obeying Job.
 God is simply honoring the terms of the covenant.
 God is obeying God.
 Even more fundamentally, God is being God.

 All the characters in this ancient drama see God as fierce and unpredictable, all except Job!
 Like Abraham and Moses, Job ‘knows God’.
 He knows that God cannot behave unjustly because he is Justice.
 He knows that God cannot stop being God.

 So to recap, Job summons God and God appears.
 Is this the happy ending we’ve been hoping for?
 Not even close!
 The action’s just beginning, so buckle up!

 Were you expecting God to appear as a meek little lamb, ready to submit to the will of the court, putty in the hands of the plaintiff (Job)?
 Then you were wrong!